NickAkincilar/QlikSense_SFDC_Chrome_Extension/README.md

-## Embed QS CHARTS IN TO YOUR SALESFORCE PAGES IN FEW MINUTES WITH NO CODE
+## Embed QS Charts In To Salesforce Pages In Few Minutes with No Code.

 Embed Qliksense content into standard Saleforce account & opportunity pages (not Lightning) without any technical work in few mins.